best learning management systems LMS for employee training

 • Collaboration and social learning: Facilitating social, interactive, and collaborative learning through peer training, peer feedback loops, and other interactive features.

 • Course creation and management: Creating and managing training content, including adding content, organizing modules, and setting up assessments.
+AI authoring tools are now a must-have!

 • Content authoring: Creating and editing multimedia content, such as videos, animations, and interactive simulations.